My yoga writing can now be found at:

 We love our children so much.
 We also need to love and nurture ourselves.

-I love teaching all ages, shapes, sizes, colors and fitness levels.
-I teach slow-flow, Yin, chair yoga, and power yoga.
+I love teaching all ages, shapes, sizes, and fitness levels.
+I teach slow-flow, Yin, chair yoga, and Vinyasa yoga.
 I love teaching beginners.

-I teach a 10AM “Soulful Sunday” gentle vinyasa class at Beyond Fitness in Delray.
-I also teach regularly at a private beach club, a large apartment complex, corporate venues, and in private homes.
-I volunteer for Connected Warriors, (a free yoga program for Veterans) and Connection Coalition, (formerly Yoga Gangsters), bringing yoga to at-risk youth.
+I teach regularly at a private beach club, and have experience teaching at a large apartment complex, corporate venues, and in private homes.
+I have trauma informed training through Connected Warriors, (a free yoga program for Veterans) and Connection Coalition, (bringing yoga to at-risk youth).

 Come, take a breath with me!